akuklev/akuklev.github.io/prototypes.md

 What if we want to return values of different types for `True` and `False`?
-If we have universes (types of types), we can first define a function from booleans into some universe `R : Boolean → 𝒰` and then a dependent case analyser
+If we have universes (types of types), we can first define a function from booleans into some universe `R : Bool → 𝒰` and then a dependent case analyser
 ```
-typeclass Booleanᴹ<this Y : Boolean → *>
+typeclass Boolᴹ<this Y : Bool → *>
   true  : Y(True)
   false : Y(False)
 ```